crs4/health-gateway/_sources/architecture.rst.txt

     * OAuth2 credentials:
         a client_id and a client_secret, that must be kept secret, needed to obtain OAuth2 tokens to interact with the REST API;
+    * RSA private/public key pair:
+        this are needed for the data payload encryption.
+The private key must be kept secret by the destination, while the public key is sent to the Sources to encrypt the messages payload
     * destination_id:
         it is an ID that identifies the Destination in the HGW.
 It is also the Kafka topic name assigned to the Destination;
-    * RSA private/public key pair:
-        this are needed for the data payload encryption.
-The private key must be kept secret by the destination, while the public key is sent to the Sources to encrypt the messages payload
     * Kafka client certs:
         key/certs to use to connect to Kafka.
 Kafka is indeed configured using HTTPS and to accept connections only by known clients.

+.. note:: NB: The ```destination_id``` and the Kafka client certs are needed only when the destination wants to retrieve messages using a Kafka consumer

 Sources will have: